• For a complete list of articles, blog posts, and more by Benjamin "BJ" Armstrong, go to the USNI blog.

 “[E]very danger of a military character to which the United States is exposed can be met best outside her own territory—at sea.
 Preparedness for naval war—preparedness against naval attack and for naval offence—is preparedness for anything that is likely to occur.”

 BOOK NEWS: 21st Century Mahan: Sound Conclusions for the Modern Era by Naval Institute Press

 “Armstrong’s strength is his ability to force his readers to reexamine Mahan and his ability to synthesize the master’s ideas on the importance of Asia, preparing for conflict, and tensions between the fighter and the administrator.
 I hope the author will continue his writing and provoking fresh thought within our Navy.
 This is a fine read for those with an interest in maritime strategy generally, and Mahan specifically.”

 Alfred Thayer Mahan’s The Influence of Seapower upon History is well known to students of naval history and strategy, but his other writings are often dismissed as irrelevant to today’s problems.
 This collection of five of Mahan’s essays, along with Benjamin Armstrong’s informative introductions, illustrates why Mahan’s work remains relevant to the 21st century and how it can help develop our strategic thinking.

-People misunderstand Mahan, the editor argues, because they have read only what others say about him, not what Mahan wrote himself.
-Armstrong’s analysis is derived directly from Mahan’s own writings.
-From the challenges of bureaucratic organization and the pit falls of staff duty, to the development of global strategy and fleet composition, to illustrations of effective combat leadership, Armstrong demonstrates that Mahan’s ideas continue to provide today’s readers with a solid foundation to address the challenges of a rapidly globalizing world.
+People misunderstand Mahan, Armstrong contends, because they have read only what others say about him, not what Mahan actually wrote.
+Armstrong’s analysis is derived directly from Mahan’s own writings and covers a wide selection of subjects.
+From the challenges of bureaucratic organization and the pitfalls of staff duty, to the development of global strategy and fleet composition, to illustrations of effective combat leadership, Armstrong demonstrates that Mahan’s ideas about the importance of seapower continue to provide today’s readers with a solid foundation to address the military and political challenges of a rapidly globalizing world.